Unruh-Spirale/DiseaseSimulationApp/README.md

 * Highcharts

 ## Setup
 To run this project, download it to IDE.
-In project There are two separate parts, backend and frontend.
+In repository there are two separate parts, backend and frontend, on two branches.
 Run they separately.
 After that go to localhost:4200.

 ## Application
 * Dashboard